 A final variation calls for the shortening (specifically, lard in this case) to be melted, cooled a little, then poured into the middle of the mixed dry ingredients:

-Once you have your dough prepared, bannock bread can be baked one of three ways: on a cooking surface, wrapped around a stick, or directly on the coals.
+Once you have your dough prepared, the mixture can be baked one of three ways: on a cooking surface, wrapped around a stick, or directly on the coals…

 However, this method does require some patience.
 Depending on which recipe you choose (and whether or not a leavening agent is used), the bread may need to rise a little first on the cooktop before it starts to slowly cook.
 It will, depending on how much water you added, range from an actual fried “pancake” to a loaf-like cake.